 The outdoor environment introduces children to the world of nature.
 We seek to encourage a sense of wonder as children observe their environment, from the tiniest flowers to an emerging butterfly.
-The children are introduced to caring for their classroom plants and class pets as an initial exposure to the needs of living things.
-The Beginners class plants a garden each year where children come into direct personal contact with the growing world.
-The children care for the garden while learning topics such as parts of the plants and flowers, uses of beneficial insects, and the role healthy soil and plants play in their lives.
-The children explore culinary uses for herbs found in the garden tying together the importance of green spaces to their lives.
+The children are introduced to caring for their class plants and pets as an initial exposure to the needs of living things.
+The Beginners class plants a garden each year where the children come into direct personal contact with the growing world.
+The children care for the garden while learning topics such as parts of the plants and flowers, uses of beneficial insects, and the role that healthy soil and plants play in their lives.
+The children explore culinary uses for herbs found in the garden; tying together the importance of green spaces in their everday lives.

 Preschool and Preschool/Kindergarten (ages 3-6)

-Fourth and fifth graders approach Science through an interactive science program that includes hands on labs and learning by discovery.
-Science class is presented in grade level groups as well and meets 3 days per week.
+Fourth and fifth graders approach science through an interactive program that includes hands-on labs and learning by discovery.
+Science class is presented in grade-level groups and meets three days per week.

 Middle School (ages 12-14)

 This course uses Pearson’s Interactive Science Series, an inquiry-based curriculum that encourages students to use a variety of hands-on and minds-on inquiry options to engage all learning modalities.
 Lessons are structured to build on “big idea” connections that are posed as the “Big Q” at the beginning of each chapter.
 Understanding is reinforced through a series of “Assessing Your Understanding” questions at the end of each section and “Apply It” tasks at the end of each chapter.
 Lessons also include virtual and hands-on labs, projects, scenario-based investigations, STEM activities, online resources, quizzes, and assessments.
 The science curriculum aligns to state and nationally approved educational standards.

 6th Grade: Earth Science (1st Semester) & Space (2nd Semester)